Dissemination: Meaning

 Dissemination takes on the theory of the traditional view of communication, which involves a sender and receiver.
-The traditional communication view point is broken down into a sender sending information, and receiver collecting the information processing it and sending information back, like a telephone line.
+The traditional communication viewpoint is broken down into a sender sending information, and receiver collecting the information processing it and sending information back, like a telephone line.

 With dissemination, only half of this communication model theory is applied.
 The information is sent out and received, but no reply is given.
 The message carrier sends out information, not to one individual, but many in a broadcasting system.
 An example of this transmission of information is in fields of advertising, public announcements and speeches.
 Another way to look at dissemination is that of which it derives from the Latin roots, the scattering of seeds.
 These seeds are metaphors for voice or words: to spread voice, words, and opinion to an audience.

 In a scientific context, dissemination is defined as making projects results available to the scientific community, policy makers and industry – using scientific language prioritizing accuracy.
 In terms of content, it covers the results of the research project, happens only when results are available and targets a specialist audience in order to enable take-up and use of results.
 Dissemination of research findings is becoming more important for scientists, since journals start to encourage them to invest extra effort in reaching wider audiences.